↓

 “Some of us didn’t inherit trauma.
 We inherited the silence that came after.”

-A soft exploration of emotional repression passed silently between generations.
+A soft exploration of emotional repression passed quietly between generations.
+For anyone who grew up learning not to feel—this is a doorway back to presence.

 🎭 This Is Not a Performance